-The following graph and table illustrate changes during the last five years in the value of \$100 invested on December 31, 2014, in the Common Shares and in the S&P/TSX Composite Index and the S&P/TSX Oil & Gas Exploration and Production Index, assuming reinvestment of all dividends.
+The following graph and table illustrate changes during the last five years in the value of \$100 invested on December 31, 2015, in the Common Shares and in the S&P/TSX Composite Index and the S&P/TSX Oil & Gas Exploration and Production Index, assuming reinvestment of all dividends.

-2014 2015 2016 2017 2018 2019 Freehold Royalties Ltd. \$100.00 \$61.24 \$84.15 \$86.95 \$54.02 \$51.48 S&P/TSX Oil & Gas Exploration & Production Index \$100.00 \$67.90 \$105.88 \$91.49 \$60.58 \$66.61 S&P/TSX Composite Index \$100.00 \$91.68 \$111.01 \$121.11 \$110.34 \$135.59
+2015 2016 2017 2018 2019 2020 Freehold Royalties Ltd. \$100.00 \$140.69 \$146.90 \$90.10 \$83.83 \$64.60 S&P/TSX Oil & Gas Exploration & Production Index \$100.00 \$155.93 \$134.73 \$89.22 \$98.11 \$73.60 S&P/TSX Composite Index \$100.00 \$121.08 \$132.09 \$120.36 \$147.89 \$156.17

-Over the period from 2015 to 2019, the total return performance assuming reinvestment of dividends of Freehold decreased approximately 49%, while the total compensation levels of Named Executive Officers paid by Freehold during the same period increased by approximately 58% (after excluding extraordinary items such as keep whole payments and payments payable on termination of employment).
+Over the period from 2016 to 2020, the total return performance assuming reinvestment of dividends of Freehold decreased approximately 35%, while the total compensation levels of Named Executive Officers paid by Freehold during the same period increased by approximately 88% (after excluding extraordinary items such as keep whole payments and payments payable on termination of employment).
+Contributing factors to this compensation increase were primarily due to Named Executive Officer vacancies in 2016 that have since been filled, as well as Freehold's compensation allocation increasing from 42% in 2016 to 48% in 2020.

-The total return performance of Freehold over the last five years is indicative of depressed and volatile oil and natural gas prices over the last five years as well as the uncertainty associated with the Canadian oil and gas.
+The total return performance of Freehold over the last five years is indicative of depressed and volatile oil and natural gas prices over the last five years as well as the uncertainty associated with the Canadian oil and gas industry.
 As indicated in the above performance chart, Freehold's total return has closely followed the performance of the S&P/TSX Oil & Gas Exploration and Production Index, with Freehold underperforming the broader index.
-During the same period, Rife and Freehold have been required to attract new personnel and continue to retain its existing personnel.
-In addition, despite the decrease in total return management of Freehold has operationally performed well.
+In addition, despite the decrease in total return, management of Freehold has operationally performed well.

-For these reasons, the trend of compensation levels for the Named Executive Officers applicable to Freehold over the period from 2015 to 2019 has little correlation to the trend of total return on investment for Freehold charted in the performance chart.
+For these reasons, the trend of compensation levels for the Named Executive Officers applicable to Freehold over the period from 2016 to 2020 has little correlation to the trend of total return on investment for Freehold charted in the performance chart.